Best current cameras: which one should you choose?

 Nikon Z50 II

-The Nikon Z50 II is a modern APS-C mirrorless camera that improves on the original Z50 with better autofocus, a newer processor and stronger video features.
-It keeps a compact and comfortable body, making it a good option for travel and everyday photography.
-Its 21MP sensor delivers very good image quality, even if the definition is slightly lower than some competitors.
-The main limitation remains the still relatively limited range of Nikon DX lenses.
+The Nikon Z50 II is a modern APS-C mirrorless camera that improves on the original Z50 with better autofocus, a newer processor, and stronger video features.
+It keeps a compact, comfortable body, making it a good option for travel and everyday photography.
+Its 21MP sensor delivers very good image quality, even if the resolution is slightly lower than some competitors.
+The main limitation remains Nikon’s still relatively limited DX lens range.

 Fujifilm X-T30 III

-The Fujifilm X-T30 III is a compact APS-C camera that will appeal especially to photographers who like Fujifilm’s colors, film simulations and more traditional controls.
-Its 26MP sensor offers excellent image quality, while the small body remains easy to carry when travelling.
+The Fujifilm X-T30 III is a compact APS-C camera that will especially appeal to photographers who like Fujifilm’s colors, film simulations, and more traditional controls.
+Its 26MP sensor offers excellent image quality, while the small body remains easy to carry when traveling.
 It is also a very capable video camera for its size, with strong specifications in this price range.
 However, it does not have in-body stabilization, which is worth keeping in mind if you often shoot handheld in low light.

 Sony A6600

-The Sony A6600 is no longer the newest APS-C mirrorless camera, but it still has some strong arguments today.
-Its 24MP sensor, excellent autofocus, large battery and in-body stabilization make it a very reliable choice for both photography and video.
-It also gives access to the very large Sony E-mount lens ecosystem, including many third-party lenses from Sigma, Tamron and others.
-Its design and menus feel older than more recent models, but it remains a solid choice if found at a good price.
+The Sony A6600 is no longer the newest APS-C mirrorless camera, but it still has a few strong arguments today.
+Its 24MP sensor, excellent autofocus, large battery, and in-body stabilization make it a very reliable choice for both photography and video.
+It also gives you access to the very large Sony E-mount lens ecosystem, including many third-party lenses from Sigma, Tamron, and others.
+Its design and menus feel older than more recent models, but it remains a solid choice if you find it at a good price.

 Canon EOS R50